 Many companies, in an effort to hop on the fiber-craze, save money, and keep your products smooth and silky, decided to do something suuuuper sneaky.
 They chemically altered starches (a sugar in the carbohydrate family) so that they aren’t digestible by the human body; therefore the new indigestible carbohydrate (starch) they’ve created can be defined as “fiber” according to the FDA.
 CAN YOU GRASP HOW SNEAKY THAT IS???

-It’s not really “for realz” fiber you guys.
+It’s not really “for realz” fiber, you guys.
 It’s literally a sugar you can’t digest because some jerk CREATED it to be that way.
-Summed up: When you’re consuming products with “added fiber” in them, you might be eating indigestible sugars as opposed to actual fiber.
+In summary: When you’re consuming products with “added fiber” in them, you might be eating indigestible sugars as opposed to actual fiber.

-The difference in health benefits between these two sugars couldn’t be MORE different.
+The health benefits associated with these two sugars couldn’t be more different!